 HANSEN: What happened to Europe's economy?
-And what might happen to this country if long-term unemployment isnt reduced?
+And what might happen to this country if long-term unemployment isn't reduced?

-Now, we dont have that problem in the U.S. But we have developed a form of the European lack of mobility.
+YDSTIE: Now, we don't have that problem in the U.S. But we have developed a form of the European lack of mobility.
 They weren't as willing as Americans to move to get new jobs.
 Now, of course, because of falling home prices, many Americans can't afford to move to get a new job.
 So they remain unemployed or trapped in jobs that aren't taking full advantage of their skills.

-HANSEN: What can the U.S. do to deal with this problem and really make sure that this doesnt damage the economy for the long-term?
+HANSEN: What can the U.S. do to deal with this problem and really make sure that this doesn't damage the economy for the long-term?

 HANSEN: NPR economics correspondent John Ydstie.
 Thank you, John.